osiclang/compiler/README.md

 Everyone may feel invited to participate in this programming language.

 However, there are a few small rules to follow:
-- New features should be linguistically JAVA adhered to.
 - New code must always be reviewed by a code review and the pull request should explain exactly why the code should be changed.
-- Flavor questions are not to be found in the review.
-Neither from the reviewer nor from the requestor.
-This only consumes resources and quickly gives the feeling of a request to a perceived knowledge transfer.
-- In the JAVA and C scene there is too much narcissism.
-There is no narcissism here!
-Quickly more code or more complex code is written than necessary.
-This is normal and is part of the development process.
-Be kind!

-#tldr:
-- Short CoC: OSIC developer are really nice guys and women!
-- Shorter CoC: OSIC developer are the one who are what her dogs thinks they are!!